 Broom, The Bonny, Bonny Broom ~ Pat Shaw is an English Country Dance.
-It was published by John Playford (website) in 1651 in The English Dancing Master, London.
+It was published by John Playford (website) in 1651 in The English Dancing Master.
 It was interpreted by Pat Shaw (website) in 1972 and published in Another Look at Playford.
 It is a proper 4 Couple Longways dance.
 There is no progression in this dance.
 It is a USA dance.
 The dance lasts 96 bars.
 It is in the key: F major.

 Lead up all a D. forward and back, the first four cast off and come to your places, the last four do the like Lead down, and as much First and 3. cu. meet and go back, hands and go round ·: The other four as much